oauth-wg/oauth-selective-disclosure-jwt/main.md

 under the property `sd_digests`.

 The issuer MUST choose a cryptographically random salt value for each claim value.
-Each salt value
-SHOULD contain at least 128 bits of pseudorandom data, making it hard for an attacker to guess.
 The salt value MUST then be encoded as a string.
 It is RECOMMENDED to base64url-encode the salt value.

 The issuer MUST build the digests by hashing over a JSON literal according to